abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 ### Suite: Custom Code Support

 In this version, we have implemented the custom code support in Suite.
 This allows you to customize the generated code-blocks and preserve your custom code changes in the next CRUD Page Generation in Suite.
 ABP Suite specifies hook-points to allow adding custom code blocks.
-Then, the code that you written to these hook points will be respected and will not be overridden in the next entity generation.
+Then, the code that you wrote to these hook points will be respected and will not be overridden in the next entity generation.

 ![](suite-custom-code.png)

 To enable custom code support, you should check the *Customizable code* in the crud page generation page.
 When you enable the custom code support, you will be seeing some hook-points in your application.

-For example, in the C# side, you'll be seeing some abstract classes and classes that derive from them (for entities, application services, interfaces, domain services and so on...).
-You can write your custom code in those classes (`*.Extended.cs`) and in the next time when you need to re-generate the entity, your custom code will not be overriden (only the base abstract classes will be re-generated and your changes on the Suite will be reflected to these base classes):
+For example, on the C# side, you'll be seeing some abstract classes and classes that derive from them (for entities, application services, interfaces, domain services, and so on...).
+You can write your custom code in those classes (`*.Extended.cs`) and the next time when you need to re-generate the entity, your custom code will not be overridden (only the base abstract classes will be re-generated and your changes on the Suite will be respected):

 Folder structure             |  Book.Extended.cs
 :-------------------------:|:-------------------------:
 ![](suite-custom-code-backend.png)  |  ![](book-extended-cs.png)

-> *Note*: If you want to override the entity and add custom code, please do not touch the code between `<suite-custom-code-autogenerated>...</suite-custom-code-autogenerated>` placeholders, because the constructor of the entity should be always re-generated incase of a new property added.
+> *Note*: If you want to override the entity and add custom code, please do not touch the code between `<suite-custom-code-autogenerated>...</suite-custom-code-autogenerated>` placeholders, because the constructor of the entity should be always re-generated in case of a new property added.

-On the UI side, you can see *comment placeholders* in the pages for MVC & Blazor applications.
+On the UI side, you can see *comment placeholders* on the pages for MVC & Blazor applications.
 These are hook-points provided by the ABP Suite and you can write your custom code between these comment sections:

 Folder structure             |  Books/Index.cshtml
 :-------------------------:|:-------------------------: